jansche/workingwithjan/README.md

  - I’m a remote worker.
 I usually go to the office only once or twice a week.
 When I do so, I want to connect with people I know and also those I haven’t met in-person yet.

- - I generally work ~8:30am–~4.00pm CEST, and evening hours depending on load.
+ - I generally work ~8:30am–~4.00pm CEST, and evening hours (after 9pm, depending on load.
+I avoid meetings in the evening.
 I reserve quite some time for the family, also during the time that our timezones may overlap.
 I apologize (or do I?), that’s my priorities.

    - Don’t feel obliged to give in to my schedule.
 Let’s try asynchronous syncing, if we can’t find face time.